Carpal (wrist) Trauma

 Arthrodesis aims to eliminate pain and allow the patient to use the limb comfortable.
 During this procedure, the cartilage from the entire joint is removed and the carpus is stabilised with a bone plate or sometimes two plates and screws.
 A bone graft (bone harvested from the shoulder on the same side to provide cells and healing potential) is placed at the arthrodesis site to stimulate healing.

-Complications following this procedure are not uncommon but are usually able to be resolved.
+Complications following this procedure are not uncommon (up to 20% of cases) but are usually able to be resolved.
 These may be minor complications requiring limited treatment or more severe requiring further surgical management.
 Complications include: infection, failure of the carpus to fuse, seroma formation and fracture.
 Complications can be minimised when the surgery is performed by a surgical specialist with significant experience in advanced orthopaedics.